wp-plugins/job-manager/readme.txt

 Job Manager will add all of your job lists and job detail pages to your sitemap, when [Google XML Sitemaps](http://wordpress.org/extend/plugins/google-sitemap-generator/) is installed on your site.

 == Changelog ==

+= 0.4.0 =
+* ADDED: Check to make sure data directories are writeable by the plugin
+* ADDED: Nonce fields are now in all Admin forms, for added security
+* ADDED: Ability to delete jobs
+* ADDED: Ability to change the page template used
+* CHANGED: Job Manager now requires WordPress 2.9 or higher
+* CHANGED: All data is now stored in default WordPress tables
+* CHANGED: All options are now stored in a single wp_options entry
+* FIXED: A job being displayed could include an incorrect <title>
+* FIXED: No longer re-write the .htaccess file.
+Unnecessary, and was causing problems on 1&1 hosting.
+* FIXED: Problem with including symlinked files
+* FIXED: Secured the uploaded files directory
+* FIXED: Link to files in the Application List

 = 0.3.3 =
 * FIXED: SQL errors when deleting applications